 While the renminbi is down against the dollar, it is up against its other trading partners.
 Overall, the Chinese trade weighted basket is down 4.5%.

-On the Chinese side of the ledger, the economy has shown signs of softening over the course of 2018.
-Beijing's macroeconomic policy is clearly aimed at accommodation, providing support to the economy.
+On the Chinese side of the ledger, the economy, though strong, has shown signs of softening over the course of 2018.
+Beijing’s macroeconomic policy is clearly aimed at accommodation, providing support to the economy.

 Trade tensions are contributing to the softening Chinese economy and a weaker currency.
 When Trump threatens, or actually hits, China with trade tariffs, the renminbi depreciates.
 As tensions rose, pressures on the renminbi intensified.
 Many market participants see China’s economy as more vulnerable to trade tensions with the US, given the much larger amount of Chinese exports to the US than vice versa.

 The contrast between US and Chinese cyclical developments is captured in bond spreads.
 The spread of Chinese over US two-year yields has narrowed to only around 30 basis points from around 1.25% in April.
 The spread between the Chinese and US 10-year yields has narrowed to around 40 basis points from around one percentage point in early April.
 The narrowing interest differentials are impacting trading in renminbi and the dollar.
-The Shanghai Composite Index has also weakened – around 12% since early April.
+Chinese stocks are also well off – some 12% since early April.

 When a country pursues monetary policy easing, all other things being equal, its currency tends to fall in value.
 However, China’s monetary policy easing – such as the recent cut in reserve requirements – seems directed at supporting a softening economy.
 From this standpoint, China might be better served by relying more on fiscal policy, thereby lessening the burden on monetary policy.